Generic linear systems for projective CR manifolds: Dual geometry of projective CR manifolds

-One might think heuristically of theorems \ref{thm:pencil} and \ref{thm:gener}, as a manifestation of the existence some sort of dual geometry for the re-embeddings provided by the $k$-th Veronese maps for $k$ very large.
-That is, the corresponding dual sets $M^*_k$ are in ``most of its points'' close to be stratified varieties; similarly whenever $M$ has real codimension bigger than one, and for $k\gg 1$, the image of $S_{0,k}$ should be thought of being close to be a stratified variety with complex strata of complex codimension at least two.
-Therefore, a generic hyperplane should be able to avoid both the closed strata of $M^*_k$ and the image of $S_{0,k}$.
+One might think heuristically of theorems \ref{thm:pencil} and \ref{thm:gener} as a manifestation of the existence some sort of dual geometry for the re-embeddings provided by the k-th Veronese maps for k very large.
+That is, the corresponding dual sets $M^*_k$ are in ``most of its points'' close to be stratified varieties; similarly whenever $M$ has real codimension bigger than one, and for k $\gg$ 1, the image of $S_{0,k}$ should be thought of being close to be a stratified variety with complex strata of complex codimension at least two.
+Therefore, a generic pencil of hyperplanes should be able to avoid both the closed strata of $M^*_k$ and the image of $S_{0,k}$.
 However, we were not able to come up with a proof of this fact and hence with a geometric proof of theorems \ref{thm:pencil} and \ref{thm:gener}.

 In a similar vein the results about the topology of the smooth fiber of a Lefschetz pencil should not come as a surprise.
-They coincide with the results of \cite{NW03} for Levi-flats manifolds.
-Approximately holomorphic theory is based on the study of the CR manifold at a very small scale, where it looks like a Levi-flat one.
+They coincide with the results of \cite{NW03} for Levi-flat manifolds.
+And one should bear in mind that approximately holomorphic theory is based on the study of the CR manifold at a very small scale, where it looks like a Levi-flat one.